Tacoff/PythonProgress/README.md

 # StudyPython
-some scripts record my way of sutding
+some scripts record my way of studing